-In this course, students learn about organizational structures and strategies of health care organizations.
-The course focuses on optimization of structures to maximize effectiveness and efficiency.
-It includes topics such as team development, cooperation, conflict, leadership, and power.
+Formerly BHM 320.
+This course deals with organizational structures and strategies of health care organizations; focuses on optimization of structures to maximize effectiveness and efficiency; and includes topics such as team development, cooperation, conflict, leadership, and power.
 Prerequisites: 200-level program core courses